JashwanthPV/Weather-Dashboard/README.md

 Usage

-Enter a long URL in the input field and click "Shorten".
+Enter a city name in the input field and click "Get Weather".

-A shortened URL will be displayed, which you can use to redirect to the original URL.
+The app will display the current temperature and weather condition for the specified city.

 File Structure
-url_shortener/
+weather_dashboard/
 ├── app.py
 ├── templates/
 │   └── index.html